Matt-Ord/cambridge_polylux_theme/example/main.typ

 #slide[
   = Outline

-  There are three types of slides in this presentation:
+  There are five types of slides in this presentation:
   - Standard slides with a dark blue background
   - Light slides with a light blue background
   - Title slides
+  - Two alternate slide styles
   These can be created using the `#slide` command with the appropriate type parameter.

 ]